 Director: Shari Springer Berman, Robert Pulcini

-Based on Elizabeth Brundage’s 2016 novel, All things Cease to Appear, this Netflix film is undoubtedly here to give you The Shining chills.
+Based on Elizabeth Brundage’s 2016 novel, All Things Cease To Appear, this Netflix film is undoubtedly here to give you The Shining chills.

-An art enthusiast couple leading to a smaller town for husband’s career leads to the wife interacting with ghosts in their house.
+An art enthusiast couple leading to a smaller town for a husband’s career leads to the wife interacting with ghosts in their house.
 Some people start acting weird, and every human soul feels an eerie presence in the house.
 The negativity gets so strong that the daughter refuses to sleep by herself and insists on sleeping in the parent’s room.

 Spill the sauce: A dream come true for the husband turns out to be the wife's biggest nightmare.
 The couple moves to upstate New York for the wife's new job, but the house they pick has an eerie feel to it.
 Strange smells and occasional sightings lead to the couple growing distant and having affairs until one of them is brutally murdered.